teragonaudio/Website/_posts/2011-02-06-Using-iTunes-as-Ableton-Lives-file-browser.md

 and move it to the folder you just created underneath iTunes Media/Music.
 Drag all of these folders into iTunes to import them into the new library.
-After importing, simply quit iTunes and re-open with the alt/option key to switch back to your main iTunes libarary.
+After importing, simply quit iTunes and re-open with the alt/option key to switch back to your main iTunes library.

 ![Choose iTunes Library dialog](http://static.nikreiman.com/ableton_itunes_choose_library.png)